Section: System Administration Utilities (8)

 Return to Main Contents

-lircd - LIRC daemon decodes infrared signals and provides them on a Unix
+lircd - Decode infrared signals and provide them on a socket.

 [options] [config file]

 The main task of lircd is to decode the infrared signals and provide